 Techniques that enable such control and precision during thin film formation are critically important in the development of new nanoparticle-based materials.
-The Langmuir-Blodgett deposition method offers a combination of controlled deposition, a wide range of substrates and usability in ambient conditions.
+The Langmuir-Blodgett (LB) deposition method offers a combination of controlled deposition, a wide range of substrates, and usability in ambient conditions.
 In an LB deposition process, a nanoparticle suspension is first deposited at the air/water interface, then, the resulting film is compressed to the desired surface pressure and particle density and then transferred onto a solid substrate by dipping the substrate into and through the particle layer.
 The deposition can then be repeated to fabricate alternating layer structures or performed at different speeds and temperatures.

 Nanomaterials have found their way into ordinary products such as foods, cosmetics, and sportswear.
 Why did ‘nano’ become so popular?
 And what risks are involved when getting exposed to these nanoengineered entities?